Man, 77, found dead inside house fire in Wrightwood

 The fire started around 3 a.m.
 Tuesday in the 3000 block of West 85th Street in the Wrightwood neighborhood.

 Fire crews responded to the home after calls of a fire, and found a 77-year-old man inside deceased.

-The man's identity has not yet been released.
+The man has been identified by his wife as John Stanley Johnson.
+She said she was at work when the fire started.

+She said Johnson was a father of seven and they lived in the home for many years.

 No other injuries were reported.